Bai-YT/ConsistencyTTA/README.md

 ## Getting Started

-This codebase uses PyTorch as the central implementation tool, with heavy usage of HuggingFace's Accelerator package.
+This codebase uses PyTorch as the central implementation tool, with extensive usage of HuggingFace's Accelerator package.
 The required packages can be found in `environment.yml`.

 ### Model Checkpoints